lexNwimue/mono-assessment/README.md

 ## Problem

 In a banking application that integrates with multiple external banks, each outgoing transaction to a third-party bank returns a status code indicating success or failure.
 For operational visibility and decision support (confidence indicators), we need to track and display the **success rate** of transactions to each destination bank.

-This success rate should:
+We assume there is an existing transactions table/collection & transactions are fetched and pushed into the system sequentially, say, via a queue.
+On that note, the success rate should:

 - Reflect recent behavior (e.g., last 15 minutes)
 - Be efficiently computed in real-time
 - Support long-term trend analysis (e.g., last week, last month)